seokhyeonSong/PowL---Pet-s-own-bowL/README.md

 ## Run

-You have to download our application to register
-Or you can just enter your dog's breed as insert value with args
+You have to download our application to register&nbsp; Or you can just enter your dog's breed as insert value with args&nbsp;
 |Dog's breed|insert value|Dog's breed|insert value|
 |--|--|--|--|
 |Beagle|beagle|Border Collie|border collie|